-- International students applying for admission to LECOM must meet all general admissions requirements as stated in our admissions policy as well as the required AACOMAS (College of Medicine), PHARMCAS (School of Pharmacy), AADSAS (School of Dental Medicine) and Supplemental Applications. - A minimum of 75% of credits required for an earned baccalaureate degree must be completed at a regionally accredited United States or Canadian institution of higher education prior to consideration for admission to LECOM.
+- International students applying for admission to LECOM must meet all general admissions requirements as stated in our admissions policy. - A minimum of 75% of credits required for an earned baccalaureate degree must be completed at a regionally accredited United States or Canadian institution of higher education prior to consideration for admission to LECOM.
 Proficiency in the English language; both written and spoken, is required. - All course work taken at foreign institutions must be evaluated by World Education Services, Inc., P.O.
 Box 745, Old Chelsea Station, New York, NY 10011, (212) 966-6311 or Josef Silny & Associates, Inc., International Education Consultants, P.O.
 Box 248233, Coral Gables, FL, 33124 (305) 666-0233. - Credit for advanced standing will not be given for any work completed in foreign graduate or medical schools.
 All students must apply for first-year status. - Students must have citizenship or permanent residency status (Alien Registration Card) to be eligible to receive any type of financial assistance through federal loan programs. - International students not having their permanent residency status must provide written proof of funds on hand sufficient to finance their medical education for the length of the program of study prior to moving forward in the application process. - At the time of application, international students must meet all the requirements and comply with all the regulations for F-1 visa status in accordance with the U.S. Immigration and Custom Enforcement (ICE) regulations governing retention and reporting information by the Student and Exchange Visitor Information System (SEVIS).

-NOTE: Students without U.S. citizenship or permanent residency status must understand and acknowledge that LECOM cannot guarantee placement in a residency upon graduation.
+NOTE: Students without citizenship or permanent residency status must understand and acknowledge that LECOM cannot guarantee placement in a residency upon graduation.
 International students are encouraged to investigate limitations on obtaining medical residency before moving forward in the application process.
-It is also advisable to examine one's ability to practice with an osteopathic medical degree in country or countries you may return to upon graduation.
+It is also advisable to examine one's ability to practice with a podiatric medical degree in country or countries you may return to upon graduation.